DMM TOC > 700 Special Standards|

 a.
 In a mailbox bearing a return address that matches the address at the point of pickup, when the customer or business is known to reside or do business at that location.

-Items requiring a customs label and paid with a permit imprint may be entered at a business mail entry unit (BMEU) regardless if the customs form is computer-generated or handwritten.
+[1-17-16] Items requiring a customs label and paid with a permit imprint may be entered at a business mail entry unit (BMEU) if the customs form was computer-generated and the customs data was electronically transmitted.

-Military ordinary mail (MOM) is DOD official mail sent at Periodicals, Standard Mail, Parcel Select, Standard Post, or Package Services prices that requires faster service than sealift transportation to, from, and between military Post Offices.
+Military ordinary mail (MOM) is DOD official mail sent at Periodicals, Standard Mail, Parcel Select, USPS Retail Ground, or Package Services prices that requires faster service than sealift transportation to, from, and between military Post Offices.
 USPS transportation of MOM is by surface means.
 Expedited service is determined and provided by and at the expense of the DOD.
 MOM is limited to mail originated by the DOD or DOD-authorized contractors and each piece must:

 a.
 Be conspicuously marked “MOM” on the address side, below the postage or penalty mail indicia, and above the addressee’s name.